HarryFossey/API-MiniProject/README.md

 # REST API

-The REST API to the Customer app is described below.
+The REST API for the Customer app is described below.

 ## Get list of Customers